-As Australia's tiger economy located 25km west of Sydney’s CBD, Parramatta is transforming into a place of growth and long term prosperity for businesses and residents alike. the numbers tell the story of the City's strong trajectory.
+As Sydney's Central River City is located 25km west of Sydney’s CBD, Parramatta is transforming into a place of growth and long term prosperity for businesses and residents alike.
+The numbers tell the story of the City's strong trajectory.

 City of Parramatta is committed to improving local connections within Parramatta and significant progress has been made between 2012-2015 towards achieving this goal.
 From 2012-2015, City of Parramatta Council has worked with RMS, the Federal Government and Transport for NSW to deliver a range of quality projects that have focused on improving connectivity within our community.

 For more information, go to the Connectivity page.

 Parramatta has something for everyone and the City of Parramatta has been encouraging local creative enterprises, attracting events, encouraging engagement, developing sporting events and fixtures, celebrating diverse cultural perspectives and boosting the local economy.

 For more information, go to the Culture and Sport page

 Parramatta's economic growth continues to outpace the NSW average, with the City's Gross Regional Product estimated at $27.3 billion in December 2018, fuelled by strong job growth and a growing population.
 Public and private investments valued at close to $20 billion will be delivered over the next 10 years, ensuring Parramatta remains a commercial, residential, and transport hub in Greater Sydney.

 For more information, go to the Economy page